 Bob Mittel is the senior member of the firm.
 Following two years of service in the Army during the late 1960’s, he practiced with Pine Tree Legal Assistance until 1976, devoting the majority of his efforts to welfare and civil rights litigation in both state and federal courts.
 Since 1977, the majority of his work has been in the fields of intellectual property, compliance & defense work for debt collectors, and business and probate litigation.
 Bob has argued cases in a variety of state and federal courts at both the trial and appellate level in Maine and elsewhere.
 He participated in two cases before the United States Supreme Court.
 Bob also does occasional mediation.
 He has served as an expert witness in a number of attorney malpractice cases.

 Bob is married with grown children and eight grandchildren.
-He resides with his wife, Louise Davis, in Cape Elizabeth, Maine except when he and Louise are in Alpine, Texas.
+He resides with his wife, Louise Davis, in Portland, Maine except when he and Louise are in Alpine, Texas.